 Read out loud for at least five minutes (in one session) every day.
 Better yet, squeeze out two – one in the morning and the other in the evening.
 This exercise has few benefits:

 - If you haven’t spoken certain words often, you’ll likely struggle to say them correctly or hesitate to say them at all in a real conversation.
 Reading out loud from a newspaper, magazine, or any text will force you to speak wide range of words (note: the vocabulary in these sources is much wider than yours and hence you’ll get exposed to sounds of many new words) on a regular basis, which will make you comfortable with their sounds and consequently you’ll be more likely to speak them in a real conversation.

 - This exercise will also unearth plenty of words whose pronunciation you aren’t sure of.
 When you read a word silently, you don’t come to know of your ability (or inability) to pronounce those words.
 But when you move your mouth and tongue, you discover words whose pronunciation you fumble on.

 - Reading out loud also reinforces pronunciations you’re learning, as these words keep cropping up in your reading.

 - Last, you can practice pauses, emphasis, and pace when reading out loud.

 21. Pick standard phrases

 Some people hesitate to speak because they don’t know what to say in certain situations.
 For example, in an elevator you may want to ask someone to press twelfth floor for you, but you hesitate because you don’t know how to make the request.
 You could have said ‘can you press for twelfth floor, please’, but you don’t.
-Sometimes you may even sound rude (even though you aren’t) for lack of appropriate phrases.
+Sometimes you may even sound rude (even though you aren’t) for lack of appropriate phrases and expressions.

 Therefore, specifically note down such phrases whenever you come across them in your listening, reading, and conversations.
-This post will help you get plenty of them:

 22. Get feedback